ofloveandhate/bertini_real/README.md

 * All curve sub-decompositions, written to their own sub-folders  critical curve, sphere curve, singular curves, and all mid and critslices.

-Full documentation of input and output for Bertini_real is in [the pdf manual](https://bertinireal.com/resources/bertini_real_manual.pdf), and detailed using Doxygen, and is available at [the Bertini_real documentation webpage](https://doc.bertinireal.com).
+Full documentation of input and output for Bertini_real is in [the pdf manual](https://bertinireal.com/resources/bertini_real_manual.pdf), with detailed source C++ documentation using Doxygen available at [the Bertini_real documentation webpage](https://doc.bertinireal.com).

+# Quick guide to building

+As of July 2025 bertini_real now uses CMake, and thus requires version 1.7 of Bertini 1, which now also uses Cmake.

+## 1. Install dependencies

+bertini_real requires several libraries to successfully install.
+These libraries are:

+* mpfr
+* gmp
+* bertini-parallel (>=1.7)
+* boost (>= 1.53)
+* mpi, any implementation, probably openmpi or mpich

+**important note:** Bertini 1 must have been built and installed from source with the same libraries, so just compile it yourself.
+Due to some changes in Bertini 1.7 (install location, build system, and header files location), bertini_real now requires Bertini 1.7 or later.

+## 2. Download bertini_real source

+Use git to clone the repo.

+## 3. Standard CMake build and install

+Move to directory.

+`mkdir build && cd build`

+`cmake ../`

+`make`

+`make install`, possibly with `sudo`